kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Film (Tech/Design)
+- In school I was on the Dean's list for 6 semesters (thanks hand-drafting class), Presidential Scholar for 8 semesters, Who's Who and obtained a Peggy Williams Awards for Leadership/ Best of Major award.
+I also received a Pendleton Photography Finishing Grant (2008), and two James B Pendleton Scholarships (2006, 2007) and an Ithaca Photo Support Grant (2004).
 - Too many films to name; probably around 200 (Los Angeles).
 My hair was featured in one straight to dvd one starring Tatiana Ali and Stacey Dash.
 - I worked for one summer at the GIS in Trinidad, making documentaries for television segments.
 Producer was my title, but